greizgh/Phashword/README.md

 # Phashword

-Phashword is a firefox addon making password generation and management easier.
+Phashword is a firefox add-on making password generation and management easier.

-Spiritual successor of password hasher (another firefox addon) it is completely compatible with [Twik](https://github.com/gustavomondron/twik) and twik for chrome.
+Spiritual successor of password hasher (another firefox add-on) it is completely compatible with [Twik](https://github.com/gustavomondron/twik) on Android and twik for chrome.

 ## How does it work?